Galatasaray S.K. (women's volleyball): 2000 era

-2010 Era
+2010 era

-Having signed a name sponsorship agreement with Daikin at the beginning of the 2012-2013 season, the team hosted the final four of the CEV Women's Champions League as Galatasaray Daikin Women's Volleyball Team and finished the tournament 4th.
+Having signed a name sponsorship agreement with Daikin at the beginning of the 2012-2013 season, the team hosted the final four of the CEV Women's Champions League as Galatasaray DaikinwWomen's volleyball team, and finished the tournament in 4th place.

-In the 2014-2015 season, Galatasaray Daikin Women's Volleyball Team said goodbye to Europe by losing to its rival in the semi-finals of the Women's CEV Cup, and then lost to VakıfBank 3-2 in the Turkish Super Cup and said goodbye to the cup in the semi-finals.
-In the league, the team finished the regular season in the 4th place and matched with its rival Nilüfer Belediyespor in the quarter finals.
-By defeating their opponent 2-0 in the quarter-finals and finishing in the 4th place in the play-off final stage, the team qualified to compete in the Women's CEV Cup next season.
+In the 2014–2015 season, Galatasaray Daikin women's volleyball team said goodbye to Europe by losing to their rival in the semi-finals of the Women's CEV Cup, then lost to VakıfBank 3-2 in the Turkish Super Cup and said goodbye to the cup in the semi-finals.
+In the league, the team finished the regular season in 4th place and matched with their rival Nilüfer Belediyespor in the quarter finals.
+By defeating their opponent 2-0 in the quarter-finals and finishing in 4th place in the play-off final stage, the team qualified to compete in the Women's CEV Cup next season.